mostly-harmless/knitr-jekyll/_posts/2015-04-08-introducing-radiant.md

 ## Online

 Not ready to install Radiant on your computer?
-Try it out online at <http://vnijs.rady.ucsd.edu:3838/marketing>.
-Note that this is a test server only!
+Try it online at the links below:

+<a href="https://vnijs.shinyapps.io/base" target="_blank">vnijs.shinyapps.io/base</a>

+<a href="https://vnijs.shinyapps.io/quant" target="_blank">vnijs.shinyapps.io/quant</a>

+<a href="https://vnijs.shinyapps.io/marketing" target="_blank">vnijs.shinyapps.io/marketing</a>

 Please send questions and comments to: radiant@rady.ucsd.edu.